plenoptic-org/plenoptic/docs/tutorials/introductory_tutorial.md

 ## Adding some nonlinear features to the mix

 So far, our models have all been linear.
-That means that they're easy to understand, and we could indeed infer much of the information above by just looking at the Fourier transform of the model's filter[^fft].
+That means that they're relatively easy to understand, and we could indeed infer much of the information above by just looking at the Fourier transform of the model's filter[^fft].
 However, if we add nonlinear features, analysis of model selectivity becomes trickier.
 To see what this looks like, let's use the {class}`~plenoptic.models.LuminanceGainControl` model, which adds gain control[^gaincontrol]: we take the output of the filter and divide it by the local luminance.

 [^fft]: Try it yourself!
     ```python